Quick Answer

 Common symptoms when C0202 is present:

-• ABS warning light is illuminated on the dashboard, indicating a problem with the braking system.
+• The ABS warning light stays illuminated on the dashboard, indicating a fault in the braking system.

 Possible Causes